NickKelly1/iterable/README.md

 #### pick

-Keep only matching items in the collection.
+Keep values in the collection that equal any of the given values.

 ```ts
 // signature